Lara Suddards

 For first-time parents, preparing for this new chapter involves more than just packing a backpack, it means understanding key essentials like the Child Care Subsidy (CCS).
 Navigating the CCS can seem daunting, but fear not!
 We’ve written a comprehensive guide to help demystify the process to help you understand how to maximise this support for your family’s benefit.

-Here we explain everything you need to know about and to apply for CCS, making it easier for you to support your child’s educational adventure.
+Here in this CCS explainer, we will lay out everything you need to know about and to apply for CCS, making it easier for you to support your child’s educational adventure.

 What is the child care subsidy (CCS)?